Phaon iridipennis: Description

 This is a large (length: up to 75 mm, wingspan: up to 87 mm) damselfly with long legs.
 The common name comes from its iridescent wings, which sparkle with purple-blue flecks in the sunlight.
-The wings become more smoky with age.
-Pterostigmas may or may not be present, although it is unclear what drives this difference.
+The wings become more smoky with age. pterostigmata may or may not be present, although it is unclear what drives this difference.
 When present, they start off as light brown in colour and become darker with age.
 The thorax and abdomen are a coppery green in both sexes, although females are duller and browner than the males.

-Distribution and Habitat
+Distribution and habitat

 This species is common and widespread.
 It is found in most countries in sub-Saharan Africa; from South Africa to Ethiopia and Senegal, particularly in more tropical areas.
 It also occurs on Madagascar.

 It is most common along rivers and streams with gallery forest, but also occurs in coastal, dune and swamp forests, as well as the forested edges of pans and marshes.
 It is highly dependent on shade, and is rarely seen out in open sunlight.
 It does, however, sometimes occur in more open areas within forests.